oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 - type: must be derived from (or the same as) the type in the schema definition in the parent entity type definition.

--

->  author="Mike Rehder"
+- <span class="comment-start" id="929" author="Mike Rehder"
->   date="2020-12-14T14:39:00Z"
->
-> Description is not inherited for derived
->   type – why is it inherited for schema?

-description: a new
-  definition is unrestricted and will overwrite the one inherited from the schema definition in the parent entity type definition.<span class="comment-end" id="929"></span>
+  date="2020-12-14T14:39:00Z">Description is not inherited for derived type – why is it inherited for schema?</span>description: a new definition is unrestricted and will overwrite the one inherited from the schema definition in the parent entity type definition.<span class="comment-end" id="929"></span>